10 Asian Romance Books You Can Read In A Day

 South Asian author Hena also talked about minority voices in the school because her best friend is a Korean immigrant, and she got her citizenship in the book.
 She wants to change her name to become more Americanized because she hates how people treat her differently.
 Then Amina feels awkward about it because she doesn’t want her best friend to change.
 But she also knows that there’s a lot of judgment for how you look and talk.

 So Amina is scared and thinks she needs to change to be accepted in her community.
-The author showed racism in the Muslim community, where love is not allowed before marriage.
+The author shows racism in the Muslim community, where love is not allowed before marriage.
 It was heartbreaking and enlightening to read, which is very educational.
-So if you have a young reader in the household, I recommend you check this Asian love story.
+So, if you have a young reader in the household, I recommend you check this Asian love story.

 Author: Hena Khan